netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

 -  The [Openshift](https://www.openshift.com) version 4.8 or later if using OpenShift platform.
 -  The [Helm](https://helm.sh/) version 3.x or later.
 You can follow instruction given [here](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.

--  The user name and password of the Citrix ADC VPX or MPX appliance.
-The Citrix ADC appliance needs to have system user account (non-default) with certain privileges so that Citrix ingress controller can configure the Citrix ADC VPX or MPX appliance.
-For instructions to create the system user account on Citrix ADC, see [Create System User Account for CIC in Citrix ADC](#create-system-user-account-for-cic-in-citrix-adc).
+-  The user name and password of the NetScaler VPX or MPX appliance.
+The NetScaler appliance needs to have system user account (non-default) with certain privileges so that Citrix ingress controller can configure the NetScaler VPX or MPX appliance.
+For instructions to create the system user account on NetScaler, see [Create System User Account for CIC in NetScaler](#create-system-user-account-for-cic-in-citrix-adc).

     You can pass user name and password using Kubernetes secrets.
 Create a Kubernetes secret for the user name and password using the following command: